Morrisville State College

 GENERAL COURSE DESCRIPTION:

-RREN 421 is an elective course in the Renewable Resources Bachelor of Technology (B.Tech.) program where students are expected to master the application of geospatial technology to natural resources management through independent and group projects where many of the college properties will be inventoried using the methodology covered in RREN 420.
-The course follows integrated approaches to the management and monitoring of forest land as well as the assessment of habitat resources for wildlife management by focusing on a new college property each year.
-Geospatial technologies including the global positioning system (GPS), geographic information system (GIS), and remote sensing are combined with field-tested, scientifically-based principles providing an integrated approach to natural resources management of the forest.
-RREN 421 is offered during the last ten weeks of the fall semester for students who are in their final year of the B.Tech. program in Renewable Resources (RREN).
+ENRM 421 is a senior-level course in the Renewable Resources Bachelor of Technology (B.Tech.).
+It is offered during the first ten weeks of the fall semester in which students are expected to master the application of geospatial technology to natural resources management through independent and group projects.
+It is a capstone course where many college forested land will be inventoried using the methodology covered in ENRM 420.
+The course employs integrated approaches to managing and monitoring forest land and assessing habitat resources for wildlife management through its focus on a new college property each year.
+Geospatial technologies including the global positioning system (GPS), geographic information system (GIS), and remote sensing are combined with field-tested, scientifically-based principles that provide an integrated approach to natural resources management of the forest.

 EXPECTED COURSE OUTCOMES:

-Upon the successful completion of RREN 421, students will have
+Upon the successful completion of ENRM 421, students will have

 1. Developed inventory systems that account for standing trees, culls, and snags; herbaceous vegetation; tree regeneration; soils; the presence of wildlife; and anthropomorphic access ways.

-2. Identified and described existing floral communities as to tier classification, taxonomic grouping, and wetland indicator category status.
+2. Identified and described existing floral communities with respect to tier classification, taxonomic grouping, and wetland indicator category status.

 3. Gathered georeferenced overstory and understory forest inventory data as well as cover-type data using field data recorders.